Effects of Hurricane Irene in New York: Orange County

 In Goshen, the Orange County seat, residents reported sewage backing up into their homes, and in some cases the streets.
 Vaccinations against tetanus and hepatitis were offered to rescuers before entering houses in some areas.
 District Attorney Frank Phillips reported that a flooded grand jury room at the Orange County Government Center, which was closed for the week after the storm, might have to be renovated due to mold growth.
 A day after it was reopened, rainfall from Tropical Storm Lee flooded it again, and it was closed indefinitely.
 County Executive Edward A. Diana pressed legislators to reach a decision soon on whether to repair the building or replace it, a topic long under consideration in county government.
+After years of contentious debate between preservationists and county officials, the building ultimately underwent a partial demolition and renovation, with roughly one-third of the complex demolished and replaced by a new addition while the remaining two original buildings were stripped and rebuilt.
+The renovated Government Center reopened in late 2017, following a $74 million restoration effort that had closed the complex since the hurricane damage of 2011.
 In the interim, the county's courts scrambled for space.
 The county's 170-year-old original courthouse, which had not been used for that purpose in 40 years, temporarily hosted civil cases.

 Elsewhere in the county, parts the village of Washingtonville were under 8 ft of water during the storm due to the flash flood of Moodna Creek.
 Some homes near the creek had to be condemned.
 Three weeks later, Moffat Library was closed down for repairs and cleaning from the 6 ft of water in its basement.
 It would not reopen until late 2017.

-In Harriman State Park, the beach at Lake Sebago was washed away completely, and had to be closed for the upcoming holiday weekend.
-Seven Lakes Drive has been closed through the park due to extensive damage.
+In Harriman State Park, the beach at Lake Sebago was washed away completely and closed following the storm.
+The beach remained closed for more than a decade; in December 2025, Governor Kathy Hochul announced a $95.8 million reconstruction project for the site, with construction scheduled to begin in spring 2026 and completion targeted for summer 2027.
+Seven Lakes Drive was also closed through the park due to extensive storm damage.

 Orange County's Cornell Cooperative Extension estimates that half of the county's 3400 acre of cultivated land was damaged, along with $1.5 million in farm infrastructure such as field roads washed away, soil covered in silt and land eroded.